-In a contingent fee arrangement, instead of billing the client on an hourly basis, the contingent fee intellectual property litigation attorney is entitled to a percentage of the settlement or trial award, usually one-third to one-half of the recovery.
+In a contingent fee arrangement, instead of billing the client hourly, the intellectual property lawyer is entitled to a percentage of the settlement or trial award, usually one-third to one-half of the recovery.
 If the plaintiff does not receive compensation for damages, then the attorney also receives nothing.
 The contingent fee payment to the attorney is not the same thing as out-of-pocket expenses, which ordinarily remain an obligation of the client, although in very rare cases, we may agree to advance expenses during the time the case is pending and then deduct the expenses from the total recovery before calculating the client’s share of any recovery at the conclusion of the case.

 In particular, patent infringement litigation has become so expensive that individual inventors, small businesses, colleges and Universities cannot realistically afford to enforce their patent rights.
-However, we will review your case for FREE and if we think that your case is a good fit with our firm, we will take your case on a contingent fee basis.
+However, our intellectual property lawyers in St. Louis, MO, will review your case for FREE, and if we think that your case is a good fit with our firm, we will take your case on a contingent fee basis.

 Although there are a myriad of arrangements for compensation between a lawyer and his client, there are three basic compensation models offered at Carey, Danis & Lowe for Intellectual Property litigation: